uncenter/uncenter.dev/src/posts/spellchecking-with-eleventy.md

     ], {% endraw %}
 ```

-I'm surprised that there isn't a pattern for Markdown code blocks by default; I was having issues with common libraries and methods being flagged as typos.
+I'm surprised that there isn't a pattern for Markdown code blocks by default; I was having issues with common JavaScript libraries and methods being flagged as typos.
 Additionally, I use a custom shortcode, `callout`, that kept getting flagged as a typo, so the `nunjucksExpression` pattern was a must.

 ## Dictionaries

-Each of the dictionary files is a simple text file with one word per line (and comments can be added with `#`).
+Each of the dictionary files, like my repos dictionary, is a simple text file with one word per line (and comments can be added with `#`).
 Before I added the `nunjucksExpression` pattern, I made a dictionary file for Nunjucks expressions (I used the [Nunjucks docs](https://mozilla.github.io/nunjucks/templating.html) to get a list of all the expressions).

 If anyone is interested, here is the list of Nunjucks expressions I added to the dictionary file: